Bertha Hale White: Political career

 "Her beautiful comradeliness, her never-failing, uncomplaining cooperation, her unusual dignity as our representative, and her splendid personal worth have endeared Mrs. White to us, and we deeply and sincerely regret her decision to resign as our National Executive Secretary....
 Our affection for Mrs. White is equaled only by our feeling of gratitude and admiration for her truly beautiful and most capable cooperation with us."

 White married writer and political activist Judson King (1872–1958) in 1926.
 After that date, she was known as Bertha Hale King and seems to have distanced herself from organized socialist activity.

 Death and legacy

 In 1959, Bertha Hale King donated the extensive papers of her late husband to the Manuscript Division of the Library of Congress in Washington, D.C., where they are today available for the use of scholars without copyright restriction.

+Mrs. Bertha Hale King died on Tuesday, October 2, 1961, in Fort Smith, Arkansas where she had been residing with her sister.

 Works

 While Bertha Hale White did not publish any books or pamphlets in her lifetime, she was an occasional contributor of articles to the Socialist press.